Cibaoshi/ChatbotGo/README.md

 # 💻 interface

-When hosted, it generates a simple HTML interface in a browser window.
+When hosted, it generates a modern and attractive HTML interface in a browser window.